aureliusenterprise/doc_technical_manual/DOc/docs/source/Options/data_quality.rst

         result = unallowed_text(data, "Organisation", "BG Van Oord")

-The function is called unalllowed_text.
-The inputs are data, the column name and the unallowed text

-    unallowed_text(df, "column", "sting")

-The output is 1 because "BG Van Oord" is not in the "Something Else" of the "Organisation" column.
+The function is called `unallowed_text(df, "column", "sting")`.
+The inputs are data, the column name and the unallowed text The output is 1 because "BG Van Oord" is not in the "Something Else" of the "Organisation" column.